-- Governors will ensure that the College meets the requirements of the Equality Act 2010. - The Senior Management Team will lead by example, demonstrate the principles of equality & diversity and seek good practice from managers and staff across the College and specifically within their Area.
-They will also oversee progress against the cross-cutting EDI theme in Operating Plans. - Managers will establish good working relationships with all staff within their teams and respond to any issues that arise in terms of staff or student concerns.
+- Governors will ensure that the College meets the requirements of the Equality Act 2010.
+A link governor will attend EDI Committee meetings. - The Senior Management Team will lead by example, demonstrate the principles of equality & diversity and seek good practice from managers and staff across the College and specifically within their Area.
+They will also oversee progress against the cross-cutting EDI theme in Operating Plans. - The Assistant Principal Student Experience and EDI Coordinator will seek to develop partnerships with organisations and regional groups supporting different protected characteristics and ensure such groups can support the College Community, and themselves gain the support of the College. - Managers will establish good working relationships with all staff within their teams and respond to any issues that arise in terms of staff or student concerns.
 Managers will manage staff in an equal, fair and appropriate way to ensure no form of favouritism, discrimination or unfair advantage is permitted. - Human Resources will ensure that procedures for the recruitment and promotion of staff encompass best practice at all times within equal opportunities legislative requirements, monitor and act on employee protected characteristics data, and provide equality and diversity training for staff - Teaching and training staff will demonstrate the principles of equality & diversity and how we are fair and supportive to all people, irrespective of who they are.
-Teaching and training staff will deliver materials to students which avoid stereotyping or discrimination and embed equality & diversity into their lessons. - Staff will work harmoniously with all other staff, students, customers and other people and uphold the high standards expected of equality & diversity.
-Staff will report any concerns about equality issues so that action can be taken to ensure a supportive environment for staff, students and other people.
+Teaching and training staff will deliver materials to students which avoid stereotyping or discrimination and embed equality & diversity into their lessons.

-- The Student Union will seek to raise awareness of diversity among students and reduce or remove all forms of discrimination. - Students of the College are expected to adhere to the Student Charter and Code of Conduct, which seeks mutual respect for all and tolerance of different faiths and beliefs, and offers students' equality of opportunity regardless of protected characteristics - 5.3 It is a specific responsibility of the College EDI Committee, made up of the link governor for Equality and Diversity, staff from all areas of the College, student representation from the Student Union and chaired by the Director of Student Services, to ensure that the EDI Action Plan is revised annually and all actions monitored towards implementation during the College year - 5.4 This Action Plan aims to broaden awareness of issues and ensure good practice in everything we do, and meet the requirements of the Single Equality Scheme.
-The Director of Student Services reports on progress against the Action Plan to SMT and the Standards Committee of the College Governors.
+- Staff will work harmoniously with all other staff, students, customers and other people and uphold the high standards expected of equality & diversity.
+Staff will report any concerns about equality issues so that action can be taken to ensure a supportive environment for staff, students and other people. - The Student Union will seek to raise awareness of diversity among students and reduce or remove all forms of discrimination. - Students of the College are expected to adhere to the Student Charter and Code of Conduct, which seeks mutual respect for all and tolerance of different faiths and beliefs, and offers students' equality of opportunity regardless of protected characteristics - 5.3 It is a specific responsibility of the College EDI Committee, made up of the link governor for Equality and Diversity, the EDI Coordinator, staff from all areas of the College, student representation from the Student Union and chaired by the Assistant Principal Student Experience, to ensure that the EDI Action Plan is revised annually and all actions monitored towards implementation during the College year. - 5.4 This Action Plan aims to broaden awareness of issues, ensure good practice in everything we do, enhance a sense of belonging for all protected characteristics, and meet the requirements of the Single Equality Scheme.
+The Assistant Principal Student Experience reports on progress against the Action Plan to SMT and the Standards Committee of the College Governors.